Krisztián Lisztes (footballer, born 1976)

 Krisztián Lisztes ([ˈkristiaːn ˈlistɛʃ]; born 2 July 1976) is a Hungarian former professional footballer who played as a central midfielder.
-He is most commonly known for his stints at VfB Stuttgart and Werder Bremen in the Bundesliga, and for Ferencvárosi TC (three separate spells) in his home country.
+He is most commonly known for his stints at VfB Stuttgart and Werder Bremen in the Bundesliga, and for Ferencváros (three separate spells) in his home country.

 Club career

-Born in Budapest, Lisztes began his professional career as a midfielder, playing for the Hungarian team Ferencvárosi TC, where he was brought up through the youth academy.
+Born in Budapest, Lisztes began his professional career as a midfielder, playing for the Hungarian team Ferencváros, where he was brought up through the youth academy.
 He was considered by many as one of the biggest talents of Hungarian football.
 He became a member of the first team in 1993 at the age of 17, when he had to replace Hungary's then probably biggest star Lajos Détári on a quick note when Détári was transferred to Italy.

-He led Ferencvaros to the group stages of the UEFA Champions League in 1995, making them the first Hungarian team to get there.
+He led Ferencváros to the group stages of the UEFA Champions League in 1995, making them the first Hungarian team to get there.
 Scoring the first goal against Grasshoppers in a 3–0 victory, he also became the first ever Hungarian player to score in the Champions League group stages.

 His performances at the European level caught the attention of several big clubs and he would go on to join VfB Stuttgart in 1996.
 Many considered this move as premature as Stuttgart's then playmaker Bulgarian Krasimir Balakov had a solid place in the team, and Lisztes indeed had to spend some time on the reserves bench, but later he became a regular in the team, and played there till 2001 before moving to Werder Bremen.
 His successes include DFB-Pokal triumphs with Stuttgart in 1997 and Werder in 2004, as well as the 2004 league title with Werder.

 In 2004, he sustained an injury and never fully regained his fitness at Werder.
-In 2005, following trials with Wigan Athletic of the Premier League and A.C.
-ChievoVerona of the Serie A, he joined Borussia Mönchengladbach, but failed to make a serious impact as a result of his continued injury problems.
-After a brief spell in Croatia with Hajduk Split he rejoined his childhood team Ferencvárosi TC in February 2008, but moved on to REAC only after a few months.
-On 3 August 2008 he scored his first goal in the Hungarian premier league after 12 years.
+In 2005, following trials with Wigan Athletic of the Premier League and ChievoVerona of the Serie A, he joined Borussia Mönchengladbach, but failed to make a serious impact as a result of his continued injury problems.
+After a brief spell in Croatia with Hajduk Split he rejoined his childhood team Ferencváros in February 2008, but moved on to REAC only after a few months.
+On 3 August 2008, he scored his first goal in the Hungarian league after 12 years.

-On 12 January 2009, he left REAC and joined F.C.
-Hansa Rostock on a free transfer and signed a contract till 30 June 2009.
+On 12 January 2009, he left REAC and joined Hansa Rostock on a free transfer and signed a contract till 30 June 2009.
 He left Rostock after his contract ended, and on 24 June 2009 signed for Paksi SE.